-All returns, including interest, dividends and capital gains on the disposal of these investments, are tax free.
+All proceeds, including interest, dividends and capital gains on the disposal of these investments, are fully exempt from tax.

-A penalty of 40% of the excess capital contributed is applicable where the annual or lifetime limits are exceeded.
+Where the annual or lifetime limits are exceeded, a penalty of 40% of the excess capital contributed is imposed.

 MARRIED IN COMMUNITY OF PROPERTY